 In the unlikely event that a student shows up for the first day of class without an interpreter, the student should be referred to Student Disability Services.
 Student Disability Services will then attempt to schedule an interpreter or work with the student to rearrange his or her schedule into classes where an interpreter is already provided.

-individuals and people who are deaf or hard of hearing.
-The role of the interpreter
+and people who are deaf or hard of hearing.
+The role of the interpreter is similar

-is similar to that of a foreign language translator: to bridge the communication gap between two parties.
+to that of a foreign language translator: to bridge the communication gap between